hubbajonte/Lumina/README.md

 Change the colors of the theme
 ==============================
-This part reguires that you have some knowledge of the style sheet language __bold__CSS.
+This part reguires that you have some knowledge of the style sheet language __CSS__.
 If you don't have knowledge I will try to guide the best I can.

-* Navigate to `/site/themes/mytheme/` in your Lumina directory.
+* Navigate to `/site/themes/mytheme` in your Lumina directory.
 * Open the `style.css` file.

 Here you will find more information in the comments on how to customize your theme.

 * Save the file when you're done.
+* Refresh the page.

 Edit the navigation bar